 Key considerations for developing an attended automation process for a UiPath Assistant pre-built automation

 - Some attended automation processes run in the same way for everybody i.e. when the user clicks Start in the Assistant, the pre-defined steps are carried out without any variations.

 - But in other cases, the way a process runs depends on parameters that are unique for the user or the context, such as email address, location of the folder, or a message string.
 In such cases, the process should be built by the developer in UiPath Studio with arguments or customizable input fields.

-All Assistant compatible processes should be published as a NuGet package in UiPath Studio.
+All pre-built automations for Assistant should be published as a NuGet package in UiPath Studio.
 It is because UiPath Assistant can consume only a NuGet package.

 The NuGet file for Assistant needs to follow the same standards as for Custom Activities described here.